SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 #### Step 9: Go to the Device management and view the measurements {#step-9-go-to-the-device-management-and-view-the-measurements}

-To view the measurements that are sent from your active model, you must switch to the Device management application.
-See [Device management application](/device-management-application/) for detailed information.
+To view the measurements that are sent from your active model, you must switch to the Device Management application.
+See [Device Management application](/device-management-application/) for detailed information.

-1. Go to the Device management application.
+1. Go to the Device Management application.
 2. In the navigator on the left, click **Devices** and then **All devices**.
 3. Locate your device and click its name to display the device details.
 4. Click **Measurements** on the left.
 This is a dynamic tab which is only shown when measurements are available for the device.